'Lies My Teacher Told Me,' And How American History Can Be Used As A Weapon

 That whole escapade proved to me that history can be a weapon.
 And that it had been used against my students.
 And that's what got me so interested in American history as a weapon.

-The book is called Lies My Teacher Told Me — what's the biggest lie in the book?
+The book is called Lies My Teacher Told Me.
+What's the biggest lie in the book?

 Usually when I'm asked, "What's the biggest lie?"
 I put my hand out in front of me slanting upward and to the right.
 And what I mean by that is the overall theme of American history is we started out great and we've been getting better ever since kind of automatically.
 And the trouble with that is two things.
 First of all, it's not always true. ...